tinavjac/spark/README.md

 ---

-🚀 **Spark** is an opinionated React Native boilerplate built with Expo, TypeScript, Tailwind CSS, and Zustand.
+🚀 **Spark** is an opinionated React Native template built with Expo, TypeScript, Tailwind CSS, and Zustand.
 It provides a solid foundation with essential tooling and a clean project structure, allowing you to skip the setup and start building your amazing app right away.

 ---

 ## 🛠️ Tech Stack

-This boilerplate comes pre-configured with:
+This template comes pre-configured with:

 - **Framework:** React Native with Expo SDK
 - **Language:** TypeScript